 Henry Laurens – “His story is at the core of colonial South Carolina and wrought with intrigue, a conflicting moral compass, family, loyalty, and a fierce passion for American Independence.”
 (1)

 Henry Laurens was born in Charles Town in 1724.
-He was the grandson of French Huguenot immigrants who were members of the Reformed Church that was established by John Calvin in 1550.3 They fled to England and then Ireland after the revocation of the Treaty of Nantes finally immigrating to New York City.
-In 1715 the Laurens family settled in Charles Town where they became very wealthy.
+He was the grandson of French Huguenot immigrants who were members of the Reformed Church that was established by John Calvin in 1550.
+They fled to England and then Ireland after the revocation of the Treaty of Nantes and finally immigrating to New York City.
+In 1715, the Laurens family settled in Charles Town where they became very wealthy.

 Henry, the first son in the family, was educated in Charles Town and worked in a local counting-house.
-He was sent to England by his father to learn a trade (3).
+He was sent to England by his father to learn a trade.
 He trained under a prominent British merchant.
 He returned to South Carolina in 1747.
 At this time, planters were able to ship their rice directly to ports south of Cape Finisterie in Spain.
-This made Charles Town the busiest port in America (4).
-In 1748 Henry opened an import export business in Charles Town, Austin and Laurens (5).
-They imported rum and British mercantile goods (2).
-He made contacts while in London that he entered the slave trade with, Grant, Oswald & Company (the company that controlled the slave outpost Bunce Castle located in Sierra Leone) (3).
+For a while, made Charles Town the busiest port in America.
+In 1748 Henry opened an import export business in Charles Town, called Austin and Laurens.
+They imported rum and British mercantile goods.
+He made contacts while in London such that he entered the slave trade with Grant, Oswald & Company (the company that controlled the slave outpost Bunce Castle located in Sierra Leone).
 His company contracted to receive, catalog and market slaves by conducting public auctions in Charles Town.
 They handled the sale of over 8,000 Africans.
-The firm also traded in Carolina Gold rice, indigo and deerskins, tar, pitch, silver and gold (5)(2).
-They also sent Colonial merchandise to England on returning ships.
-For this the company received 10% commission on slave cargoes (3).
+For this the company received 10% commission on slave cargoes.
 The expenses incurred while providing for the slaves between landing and the sale and accountability for debts were the responsibility of Austin and Laurens.
 They were expected to remit accounts after the sales were made regardless of when they were actually paid.
 They allowed planters up to six months to pay them.
 Laurens reported netting between 8% and 9% from his share of the sales of slave cargoes.
+The firm also traded in Carolina Gold rice, indigo and deerskins, tar, pitch, silver and gold.
+They also sent Colonial merchandise to England on returning ships.

 In 1755 Henry wrote to another business, Smith & Clifton, explaining in depth what local planters looked for in slaves.
 The following is an excerpt: